jekyllgrim/ZScript_Basics/A3_Glossary.md

 See: [Inventory](12.1_Inventory.md).

+### Immutable

+"Immutable" means "cannot be modified."
+Data that cannot be modified can be described as immutable.
+For example, [constants](#Constant) are immutable by definition.

 ### Linked list

 A simple data structure similar to [arrays](#Array).
 In contrast to arrays, elements of a linked list don't have indexes.
 Instead, each element has a [pointer](#Pointer) to the next element, so you can [iterate](#Iteration) over it to do something with its elements.
 See: [Arrays and linked lists](13_Arrays.md).